Adroiti/docs-for-code-review-tools/RuboCop/Lint-ShadowedException.md

 ## Description

-This cop checks for a rescued exception that get shadowed by a less specific exception being rescued before a more specific exception is rescued.
+This rule checks for a rescued exception that get shadowed by a less specific exception being rescued before a more specific exception is rescued.

-### Example
+## Examples

 ```ruby
 # bad